conery/dexter/docs/tut_fill.md

 ## Print Food Expenses

+A quick reminder of how Dexter does envelope budgeting (introduced earlier in [Envelope Budgeting](envelopes.md):

+* an envelope is an expense account
+* filling the envelope sets a negative balance by crediting the account
+* purchases, which debit the account, add a positive amount, moving the balance closer to $0
+* if the balance ever gets to $0 it mean the total purchases exceed the original allocation

 If you look back at the budget fill transaction, you'll see the posting that fills the food envelope put $600 in the account named `expenses:food`:

 ```plain